House rules of the spa

 (7) Taking pictures, making videos and sound recordings of any kind is strictly prohibited in any area of the thermal spa.
 As is the operation of any sound systems.
 (This also includes mobile phones, tablets, PCs etc.)

-(8) Smoking is not permitted anywhere in the thermal spa area, with the exception of the smoking room and designated smoking areas.
+(8) Smoking is not permitted anywhere in the thermal spa area, with the exception of designated smoking areas.

 (9) Prams, trolleys and the like are not to be brought into the barefoot area.
 Persons who have difficulty moving, wheelchair users (etc.) can only enter the thermal spa with an escort.